Harxhit/Harxhit/README.md

 ## About Me 🙂

-Hello! 👋 I'm Harshit Singh Parihar, a passionate student from India .
-I am exploring new technologies.
+Hello! 👋 I am a dedicated student passionate about programming and technology.
+I have honed my skills in Python, including libraries like pandas and numpy, as well as JavaScript, C, C++, and Linux.
+Constantly learning and exploring new concepts, I am enthusiastic about applying my knowledge to real-world projects and challenges.

 ### 🌱 I’m currently learning: